Layerwise geometry shows the model internally separates Yes/No, but a last-layer readout corrupts the decision—especially for decimals.

 Score neurons by their negative impact on accuracy (per dataset and globally). .
 Note that here we are using the full data as training and prediction with no splits.
 Next section deals with train and validation splits, the results remain similar.
 Appendix C. describes the mathematical intuition.

-h_j element_wise_multiplication (W_out[j] · g) where g is gradient of dot product of projection of layer norm and Yes/No direction with respect to r_post, and W_out is the weight element of j_{th} neuron and h_j is the activation value of the neuron.
+hj element_wise_multiplication (W_out[j] · g) where g is gradient of dot product of projection of layer norm and Yes/No direction with respect to r_post, and W_out is the weight element of j{th} neuron and h_j is the activation value of the neuron.
+We then align this with truth_yn predictions (+1 if Yes else -1)

 Which lets us ask the question that whether the neuron is helpful for the class.
 Positive = helpful, negative = harmful